Board Roster and Bios

 Rebecca finds her greatest joy in her two sons, whose presence brings happiness and fulfillment to her life.
 When she is not passionately advocating for PAs, she cherishes the opportunity to travel with them, exploring new places and embracing the richness of the world together.

-Rachel Weinzimmer, DMSc, PA-C, CAQ-EM, CPAAPA
+Rachel Weinzimmer, DMSc, PA-C, CAQ-EM, CPAAPA, DFAAPA

-Grand Junction, Colorado | Term: 07/01/25 – 6/30/26
+Grand Junction, Colorado | Term: 07/01/26 – 6/30/27

 Contact Rachel

-Rachel Weinzimmer, DMSc, PA-C, is serving her second term as Director/Second Vice Speaker of the House of Delegates on the AAPA Board of Directors.
+Rachel Weinzimmer, DMSc, PA-C, is serving her first term as Director/First Vice Speaker of the House of Delegates on the AAPA Board of Directors.
 She began her AAPA service as a Student Delegate, has served extensively in the House for the past 12 years, and is a multiple-time past chair of the Nominating Committee.
 PA Weinzimmer has also served numerous roles in the Colorado Academy of PAs and is a past president.

 PA Weinzimmer has practiced clinically in emergency medicine for her entire career, with most of that time spent in rural hospitals.
 She served as the lead Colorado AHP for her emergency medicine employer and was the only PA in an administrative role.
 She was awarded a Most Valuable Provider honor from her employer.
 PA Weinzimmer still holds multiple clinical ED appointments but found her passion in education.